kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### addAllRecords(params)

 >* Add multiple records to an app.
->* Can insert no limit records from index 101 onwards to kintone app, rollback on per unit of 2000 record.
+>* Can insert unlimited number of records to kintone app, rollback can be performed on each block of 2000 records.

 **Parameters**